• Skip to primary navigation

 Notes

-*To make the pastry vegan, use my Coconut Oil Pie Crust recipe, enough for one disk, sub the butter for vegan butter and sub the egg with nut milk.
+*Vegan Pastry: use my Coconut Oil Pie Crust recipe, enough for one disk, sub the butter in the cranberry butter for vegan butter and sub the egg with plant milk.
 Follow the recipe as written.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.